rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safety-pamphlet/decoding-safety-critical-code.md

 For this reason, DO-178C / ED-12C is sometimes called a "correctness" standard rather than a "safety standard" because "safety-critical" assurance is achieved by having confidence that the software meets its detailed and complete requirements.
 Indeed, from DO-178C, Section 2.3, Page 12:

 > Development of software to a software [design assurance] level does not imply the assignment of a failure rate for that software.
-Thus, software reliability rates based on software levels cannot be
-> used by the system safety assessment process in the same way as hardware failure rates.
+Thus, software reliability rates based on software levels cannot be used by the system safety assessment process in the same way as hardware failure rates.

+Taken _very_ informally, the chain of thought is that software will be "safe" if:

+* the software behaves as designed, but...
+* the design has to be _thorough_ and _extremely complete_, and
+* that means _really, really_ tested in ways that _try hard_ to break it, and
+* all of this must be _thoroughly_ documented and _traceable_.

+For example, consider a common event in non-Rust languages: and invalid memory access that causes a bus fault and inadvertent CPU reset.
+Following the chain of thought above, we would:

+* require that the software have "no unintentional restarts" --- a high level requirement
+* enumerate all the things that can cause a restart, in this case, a bus fault
+* determine all the things that can cause a bus fault --- one of them being an invalid memory access
+* require defensive programming techniques to make invalid memory accesses difficult or impossible to write
+* depending on the criticality level of the software, verify that the machine code matches the high-level language specification
+* at every requirement, at every level, write positive- and negative- behavior tests to show the requirements are complete, necessary and sufficient

+Notice that "safe" _does not appear in the above_.
+The code is "safe" as a _side-effect_ of "most definitely" conforming to a "very complete and thorough" set of specifications and requirements.

+That's a very different view of "safety" than commonly assumed!

+#### Not Necessarily Straightforward

+A last bit of emphasis regarding how important a technically-precise definition of "safety-critical" is, suppose by heroic and thorough work we had proven that our software, from the machine-code level on up, precisely matched specification, and those specifications were complete beyond reproach.
+No execution path unaccounted for!
+All possible control flows mapped and tested!
+We have achieved full safety criticality, right?

+Right?

+Not necessarily.

+At this point we may indeed have proven that unintended behavior of our software is impossible.

+But what if there is a very rare, undocumented and unknown but in the CPU hardware that is rarely or sporadically triggered?
+What if it's in the CPU low-level hardware design?
+Or perhaps we just got unlucky and it was a manufacturing defect in that one piece of silicon?
+Or perhaps just a stray [cosmic ray](https://en.wikipedia.org/wiki/Cosmic_ray#Effect_on_electronics) was at the wrong place at the wrong time?

+At the highest levels of criticality, "safety-critical" coding practices might be summarized as:

+* write software such that "surprising" things are impossible, but
+* handle the impossible cases too... just in case.

+Always remembering that ["dead code" should usually be removed](https://stackoverflow.com/a/15700228)... _(but that's a discussion worthy of a separate, new discussion all on its own...)_

 ## Recommendations